NrdyBhu1/easymake/COMPILING_EASYMAKE.md

 # Compiling

 To compile easymake manually, you must use a C compiler that supports the full C89 standard.
-Don't worry, you are doing this proably for the first and the last time because easymake can build itself!
+Don't worry, you are probably doing this for the first and the last time because easymake can build itself!

 Here are instructions for compiling with some major compilers:
 * tcc:   `tcc -o easymake src/*.c -Iinclude -O3 -Os`